Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 Our approach focuses on long-term value accrual.
 By integrating real-world fiat revenue streams directly into an on-chain deflationary mechanism, we ensure that as adoption of the Rayls Privacy Node grows, the entire community benefits.

-The Tokenomics Model Overview
+The Tokenomics model overview

 The core logic of the Rayls tokenomics model is a system designed to capture value from (predominantly) institutional usage fees, redistribute this value across our DeFi community, and reduce supply to instil deflationary pressure into the token economy.